Hidradenitis suppurativa: reducing inflammation and healing skin through root cause resolution

 The sites where acne inversa occurs are close to lymph glands that form the lymphatic system, a key pathway of detoxification that is often dubbed the ‘drainage system’ of the body, given it’s responsible for clearing out unwanted substances from tissues, including white blood cells involved in infections.

 Unlike the cardiovascular system that has a pump (the heart) to circulate blood and substances around the body, the lymphatic system relies on the contractile force of muscles and other tissues that come with movement to work.
-An efficient lymphatic system is necessary to not only remove processed toxins from the body - it’s also needed to clear out infections.
-Hence those living a sedentary lifestyle can have poor lymphatic drainage, which may make the removal of infections in the boils challenging.
+An efficient lymphatic system is necessary not only to remove processed toxins from the body, but it’s also needed to clear out infections.
+Hence, those living a sedentary lifestyle can have poor lymphatic drainage, which may make the removal of infections in the boils challenging.

 Risk factors for severe acne inversa